JiHong88/suneditor/README.md

 imageGalleryHeader: Http Header when get image gallery.         default: null {Object}

 // Video----------------------------------------------------------------------------------------------------------
-videoResizing   : Can resize the video (iframe, video).                         default: true {Boolean}
+videoResizing   : Can resize the video (iframe, video).                         default: true {boolean}
-videoHeightShow : Choose whether the video height input is visible.    default: true {Boolean}
+videoHeightShow : Choose whether the video height input is visible.    default: true {boolean}
-videoRatioShow  : Choose whether the video ratio options is visible.   default: true {Boolean}
+videoRatioShow  : Choose whether the video ratio options is visible.   default: true {boolean}
-videoWidth      : The default width size of the video frame.           default: '100%' {String}
+videoWidth      : The default width size of the video frame.           default: '100%' {string}
-videoHeight     : The default height size of the video frame.          default: '56.25%' {String}
+videoHeight     : The default height size of the video frame.          default: '56.25%' {string}
-videoSizeOnlyPercentage : If true, video size can only be scaled by percentage.   default: false {Boolean}
+videoSizeOnlyPercentage : If true, video size can only be scaled by percentage.   default: false {boolean}
 videoRotation   : Choose whether to video rotation buttons display.
                   When "videoSizeOnlyPercentage" is "true" or "videoHeightShow" is "false" the default value is false.
-                  If you want the button to be visible, put it a true.     default: true {Boolean}
+                  If you want the button to be visible, put it a true.     default: true {boolean}
 videoRatio      : The default aspect ratio of the video.
                   Up to four decimal places are allowed.             default: 0.5625 (16:9) {Float}
 videoRatioList  : Video ratio selection options.